t-wissmann/rofi-bibbrowser/README.md

-# A browser for your PDFs documents using bibtex
+# The bibtex-powered browser for your PDF document collection

 Tired of chosing the right filenames for your PDF documents?
+Or do you loose track of your PDF documents because of different file naming conventions?
-Or do they get too long because they have to contain the title and the full author list?
+Or are you tired of giving your PDF very long names manually because they should contain the title and the full author list?

-`rofi-bibbrowser` solves all those problems!
+The `rofi-bibbrowser` solves all these problems and offers a `rofi` based menu to quickly filter all your PDF documents based on the tags of a bibtex file!

+## Features

+* Offers a menu containg entries of a bibtex-file and PDF documents of a configurable directory
+* Automatically associates PDFs with bibtex entries (and hides associated PDF files in the main menu in preference of the bibtex entry)
+* Opens selected documents via `xdg-open`
+* Renames PDFs to canonical name based on the bibtex entry
+* Copying the bibtex-entry from the main menu to the clipboard

 ## Behaviour